circuitdojo/docs/src/nrf9160-nrf-connect-desktop.md

 1. Hit write to start the writing process.
 Remember your programmer **has to be connected** to the nRF910 Feather for this to work!
    ![Add a hex file](img/program-4-hit-write.png)

-**Handy trick!** Since the nRF Connect Desktop app is web based, you can use (Command) ⌘ + R to refresh the program. (or CTRL + R on Windows/Linux) This is great when the app goes into a weird state or if your serial device/programmer is now showing up.
+**Handy trick!** Since the nRF Connect For Desktop app is web based, you can use (Command) ⌘ + R to refresh the program. (or CTRL + R on Windows/Linux) This is great when the app goes into a weird state or if your serial device/programmer is now showing up.

 ### Updating Modem Firmware